-You can find out more about our sustainability practices, pricing and how our book bundles work over in our FAQ page.
+You can find out more about our sustainability practices, pricing and how our book boxes work over in our FAQ page.

-Why Kids Will Love Receiving Surprise Book Bundles
+Why Kids Will Love Receiving Surprise Book Boxes

 Kids love surprises, so they’ll be super excited to get a package in the post with their name on it - it’s like a birthday every month.
 They’ll discover new authors, genres, and interests, giving them a healthy appetite for learning.